-The president recommends and the chancellor concurs that the Board of Regents approve the new degree program request for the Master of Science ("M.S.") degree with a major in Business Data Science and Analytics within the Norris-Vincent College of Business and authorize notification to the Texas Higher Education Coordinating Board seeking its approval for the program and to the Southern Association of Colleges and Schools for its review.
+III.D.2.
+ASU: Approve the addition of the Master of Science degree with a major in Business Data Science and Analytics.-The Board approved the new degree program request for the Master of Science ("M.S.") degree with a major in Business Data Science and Analytics within the Norris-Vincent College of Business and authorized notification to the Texas Higher Education Coordinating Board seeking its approval for the program and to the Southern Association of Colleges and Schools for its review.
 Implementation of this new program will begin in fall 2022.